datanav/docs/sesam-client.rst

 ::

-    •   When running the sesam client for the first time, use this commando:
+    •   When running the sesam client for the first time, use this command:

         $ sesam init